mapcrafter/mapcrafter/docs/markers.rst

 Mapcrafter is able to automatically generate markers from specific signs in your Minecraft world.

-A special marker section type is used to configure automatically generate marker groups.
+A special marker section type is used to configure automatically generated marker groups.
 Here is an example:

 .. code-block:: ini